 - Active energy expenditure tends to fall over pregnancy.

-- Normal weight gain is approximately 12.5 kg (usually at a rate of 0.5 kg per week for the final 20 weeks).
-5 kg is the fetus, placenta, membranes and amniotic fluid and the rest is maternal stores of fat and protein and increased intra- and extra-vascular volume.
+- Recommended normal weight gain in pregnancy is 11.4 to 15.9 kg for a woman of normal body mass index (BMI).
+Around 5 kg is the fetus, placenta, membranes and amniotic fluid and the rest is maternal stores of fat and protein and increased intra- and extra-vascular volume.
+Weight is no longer monitored in pregnancy as it does not affect outcome and is affected by a number of factors.

 - Hyperpigmentation of the umbilicus, nipples, abdominal midline (linea nigra) and face (melasma (chloasma)) are common due to the hormonal changes of pregnancy.